Star imports¶

 - marimo's Python file format stores code in functions, so notebooks can be imported as regular Python modules without executing all their code.
 But Python disallows

-Even Python's official style guide discourages the use of import *
+Even Python's official style guide discourages the use of import *, writing:

 Wildcard imports (from